Undergaduate student Kaitlyn Jones presented her research on health disparities faced by black women at the APHA Annual Meeting in San Diego.

 “When you are given the gift of education and the opportunity to expand yourself, you have to use it.
 You have to be the one that stands up and says, 'I'm not just to let this happen, I'm going to do something about it.'
 Whether it’s small, like just being a volunteer in your community, or whether it’s big, like rewriting policy, all actions somehow make a difference.”

-Read the abstract for Jones's research "Inclusion of health status to 'Black Girl Magic' movement: An innovative method to improve and transition the future health and wellness of African American women" here.
+The abstract for Jones's research is entitled "Inclusion of health status to 'Black Girl Magic' movement: An innovative method to improve and transition the future health and wellness of African American women".